 Why is it important to get screened at the recommended age?

 The intent of screening tests, not only for colorectal cancer but for any other cancer, are to prevent cancer, or at the very least detect cancer at an early enough stage so the treatment can work towards the cure and being completely cancer free.
 Some tests can be uncomfortable.
 Taking a colonoscopy prep can be uncomfortable, however changes in the way we recommend colonoscopy preps be done has made this process much less unpleasant than it used to be.
-I would say this is a half-day of unpleasantness in return for at least 10 years of not worrying this one kind of common cancer.
+I would say this is a half-day of unpleasantness in return for at least 10 years of not worrying about this one kind of common cancer.

 How do I schedule a screening or colonoscopy?